wareya/wearley/README.md

 (4) (Pre-scanning is a bespoke single-item, single-depth lookahead optimization that doesn't affect the structure of the algorithm at all, unlike other lookahead optimizations.
 If it has another name, I don't know it.
 It's just, "if the item we're about to put in the chart is immediately a dead end, don't add it".)

 The given numeric citations are not necessarily the earliest written examples of the given referenced technique, however they are generally the most widely-discussed.
 In particular, reduction pointers existed before ES's 2008 paper, but it was the one that brought them all the way across the finish line to complete, low-cost SPPF construction.

+### Recommended changes

+- Your tokenizer should probably be aware of comments.
+Mine isn't.
+- This implementation has an arbitrary, right-to-left disambiguation strategy.
+This is OK for languages where ambiguity is an accident instead of a feature.
+If you need to fix it, my blog posts cover how to get left-to-right disambiguation with specific disambiguation rules.
+Basically:
+- - If you need left-to-right disambiguation, you'll need to reverse the grammar and input token stream before parsing.
+If the parse fails, unreverse them and parse again before producing error messages.
+- - If you need specific disambiguation rules, look at the data under each reduction pointer in a given list of reduction pointers, and apply your disambiguation rules to that data.
+- You probably want to move the various dual-index HashMaps into the chart as single-index HashMaps, for a marginal performance boost.
+The way they're implemented here is meant to make it easier to understand what each item is doing.
+- I produce a "stringly-typed" AST.
+This is the right move for generic parsing, but if you have a set-in-stone grammar, you might want to produce a typed AST instead.
+- Particularly complex quasi-context-sensitive grammars like C and C++ will need to thread extra context through the parser to reject some state items and might need to run the parser multiple times.
+My "...can efficiently parse C..." blog post covers this.